AmitMY/chimera/README.md

 ## TODO
 - Pipeline class should load cache on the fly instead of preemptive.
 - Pipeline executer should have progressbar support.
-- Planning should be a separate interchangable class - Planner, which has `plan_best` and `plan_all` methods.

 ## Process
 For training, the main pipeline consists of these sub-pipelines: